 Dorm plague is rampant in unit 3.
 How can I best prevent myself from catching what others have?

-Lastly, definitely do not forget to get your flu shots!
+Lastly, do not forget to get your flu shots!
 This can help prevent you from getting that nasty cold in the winter.
 If you ever find yourself a victim of any sickness on the floor, head to the Tang Center.
 It’s a great place to purchase medicine at a lower price if you are covered by SHIP!
 Take advantage of this because, you know, we’re all college students and we can only afford to pay so much for medicine.
-If you are terribly sick, it would be best to make an appointment to see a doctor at Tang and to get a doctor’s note for skipping class.
+If you are sick, it would be best to make an appointment to see a doctor at UHS and to get a doctor’s note for skipping class.
 The last thing anyone wants is a room full of sick, college students.
-Good-luck on avoiding the sickness that has been spreading!
+Good luck with avoiding the sickness that has been spreading!

 Now more than ever, it’s important to maintain whatever healthy habits you identify in yourself.
 For me personally, I know that getting 7 hours of sleep and eating three times a day is what my body needs to stay healthy.
-It’s a proven fact that sleeping less exhaust not only your mind, but your immune system, making you more susceptible to whatever’s floating around your Unit 3.
+It’s a proven fact not getting enough sleep exhausts not only your mind, but your immune system, making you more susceptible to whatever’s floating around your Unit 3.
 If you’re a night owl, now may be the time to start trying to practice getting a good night’s sleep.
 If you’re interested in making some lifestyle adjustments that can help you combat dorm plague, look into making an appointment with health coaching at Tang, you can learn more about the Health Coaching team at - https://uhs.berkeley.edu/healthcoaching

 Also, I have a few general tips I’ve learned from my experience as a Health Worker in the dorms.
 First, don’t ever leave your toothbrush in the communal bathroom.
-As clean as they are, there’s just a lot of people sharing one bathroom and it’s impossible to keep germs away from that kind of space.
+As clean as they are, there are just a lot of people sharing one bathroom and it’s impossible to keep germs away from that kind of space.
 Also, establish ground rules with your roommates on sharing supplies.
-If there are things you come into contact with often, or food that you as a room share, maybe limit other people’s access to those sort of things, just to add an extra layer of defense.
-Also, it never hurts to wash your hands frequently, or carry around a little hand sanitizer bottle.
+If there are things you come into contact with often or food that you as a roommate share, maybe limit other people’s access to those sorts of things, just to add an extra layer of defense.
+Also, it never hurts to wash your hands frequently or carry around a little hand sanitizer bottle.
 I never did this back when I was a freshman because I thought I was invincible but after the fourth time I caught a cold in freshman year, I made the switch and have never looked back.

 I’m sure you’re doing this anyway, but here’s a reminder: stay clean and hygienic!
-Make sure to wash your hands often and thoroughly (this is recommended as one of the best ways to prevent colds and flu), use hand sanitizer often, clean up your room (using disinfectants), take out trash frequently, do your laundry (including your sheets, blankets and pillow cases), and wash your dirty dishes.
-Basically, just limit the amount of germs you allow to flourish around you.
+Make sure to wash your hands often and thoroughly (this is recommended as one of the best ways to prevent colds and flu), use hand sanitizer often, clean up your room (using disinfectants), take out trash frequently, do your laundry (including your sheets, blankets, and pillowcases), and wash your dirty dishes.
+Just limit the amount of germs you allow to flourish around you.
 Using a room humidifier can also decrease cold and flu viruses in the air.
-Obviously, stay away from floormates who are sick and don’t share food or drinks with others.
-Also, improve your health levels in general by cutting back on junk food, eating healthier, getting enough sleep, taking multivitamins (I personally recommend the gummy bear ones) and working out more often (but sanitize all equipment to make sure you don’t come in contact with other people’s sweat that may be left on a machine because this is a way to transfer MRSA).
+Stay away from floormates who are sick and don’t share food or drinks with others.
+Also, improve your health levels in general by cutting back on junk food, eating healthier, getting enough sleep, taking multivitamins (I recommend the gummy bear ones), and working out more often (but sanitize all equipment to make sure you don’t come in contact with other people’s sweat that may be left on a machine because this is a way to transfer MRSA).
 Make sure you’re up to date on all vaccines and get a flu shot!
 Some people may recommend supplements, but there’s not a lot of scientific proof to show that taking excessive amounts of vitamins and minerals can cure colds or increase your immunity levels, so don’t waste a lot of money on them, especially since they can have negative side effects like diarrhea.
 For something a little more extreme, wear a surgical mask to reduce the amount of airborne disease particles you come in contact with.
-If your roommate gets sick and you really don’t want to catch any illness from the, see if you can stay with other people for a while (although most dorms really don’t have that much space for an extra person).
+If your roommate gets sick and you don’t want to catch any illness from them, see if you can stay with other people for a while (although most dorms don’t have that much space for an extra person).